1712n/dn-institute/content/market-health/huobi_investigation.md

 ![sol-usdt volume metrics](img/huobi-investigation/tx-size-sol.png)
 ![sui-usdt volume metrics](img/huobi-investigation/tx-size-sui.png)

-<p style="text-align: center;">Average transaction size, volume and trade count on multiple Huobi’s spot market over time, June - July 2023</p>
+<p style="text-align: center;">Average transaction size, volume, and trade count on multiple Huobiï¿½s spot market over time, June - July 2023</p>

-The main indicator, which signals about abnormal activity is huge jumps in average size of a transaction.
+The main indicator, which signals about abnormal activity, is huge jumps in average size of a transaction.
 Normally this value is always volatile.
 Low std values and rare but significant changes in average value of this metric strongly indicates dominating artificial trading activity.

 ![doge-usdt avg tx size comparison across multiple exchanges](img/huobi-investigation/doge-avg-tx-huobi-coinbase-binance-okx.jpg)
 <p style="text-align: center;">Average transaction size for doge-usdt spot market across multiple exchanges, May - July 2023</p>

-### Order printing bots – Volume distribution tail and skewness
+### Order printing bots ï¿½ Volume distribution tail and skewness

 Further analysis of the trading volume revealed even more interesting patterns.
 Typically, trading volume should adhere to a [power law](https://en.wikipedia.org/wiki/Power_law) heavy tail distribution, where small-sized trades are common and large-sized trades are rare.
 To estimate the power-law fitting we use a tail exponent.
-It is expected to be less than 3 on traditional financial markets.
+It is expected to be less than 3 in traditional financial markets.

 ![ht-usdt exponent](img/huobi-investigation/exponent-ht.png)